anchore/syft/README.md

 ### Keyless support
 Syft supports generating attestations using cosign's [keyless](https://github.com/sigstore/cosign/blob/main/KEYLESS.md) signatures.

+Note: users need to have >= v1.12.0 of cosign installed for this command to function

 To use this feature with a format like CycloneDX json simply run:
 ```
 syft attest --output cyclonedx-json <IMAGE WITH OCI WRITE ACCESS>